eonu/sequentia/docs/index.rst

-Most modern machine learning algorithms won't work directly out of the box when applied to such sequential data – mostly due to the fact that the dependencies between observations at different time frames must be considered, and also because each isolated sequence generally has a different duration.
+Most modern machine learning algorithms won't work directly out of the box when applied to such sequential data – mostly due to the fact that the dependencies between observations at different time frames must be considered, and also because each sequence generally has a different duration.

 Sequentia offers some appropriate classification algorithms for these kinds of tasks.